 The unique talents of each child are identified and developed, whether they are in the classroom, in the creative arts or on the sports field.
 Their academic performance is tracked closely and reviewed regularly to ensure that they are working well and making good progress.
 Students have individual targets set for them and parents enjoy regular written and verbal reports.

 Students receive an all-round holistic education at The Peterborough School.
 We provide an environment in which boys and girls develop a sense of right and wrong.
 We promote kindness, courtesy and consideration of others.
 This is a caring school and we believe passionately that unless children are happy they will not learn well.
 Students mature confidently in a secure environment.

 The excellent care received by students in the Senior School is overseen by the Head of Pastoral Care.
 Boys and girls are supported and guided by committed staff.
 Our pastoral care is second to none, with our dedicated teachers knowing all the students very well.

-Many students further enrich their studies with extra-curricular music and speech and drama lessons.
-The games programme is enhanced by a full programme of sports practices and fixtures.
+Many students further enrich their studies with extra-curricular Music and Speech and Drama lessons.
+The Games programme is enhanced by a wide range of sports practices and fixtures.

 Moving On to Sixth Form

-In the Sixth Form students will be treated as adults but the strong support network will remain in place.
-They will make their own decisions and be responsible for their own learning.
+In the Sixth Form students will be treated as young adults, but the strong support network will remain in place.
+They will make their own decisions and take responsibility for their own learning.